Pumpkin Bundt Cake

 How do You Know When a Bundt Cake is Done Baking?

-This is always a bit tricky – but I always use 3 methods:
+This is always a bit tricky – but I always use all 3 of the methods below.

 - Insert a toothpick or cake tester.
 It should come out clean or with a few moist crumbs.